koltyakov/generator-sppp/README.md

 Make a new directory or clone a blank Git project of your own and navigate to the created folder.

-Inside project directory execulte:
+Inside project directory execute:

 ```bash
 yo sppp
 ```

-Then follow the the Yeoman wizard instructions:
+Then follow the Yeoman wizard instructions:

 ![Generator in action](./assets/sppp01.gif)